Academy of Natural Sciences of Drexel University

 Founded in 1812, The Academy of Natural Sciences is the oldest continually operating museum of its kind in the Western Hemisphere.
 It sponsored some of the seminal explorations for American wildlife and fossils, and by the early 1900s, expanded those explorations to Africa, Asia and the Antarctic.
 Researchers worldwide utilize the museum’s more than 17 million specimens for biodiversity studies.

 Many of the museum’s live animals are featured in shows throughout the day.
-Don’t miss the small but dazzling gem and crystal collection.

 Great Kids’ Stuff

 In the Outside-In hands-on nature center, children can touch a hissing Madagascar cockroach or a snake, crawl through a tree trunk and examine fossils under a microscope.

 Butterflies! took flight in October 2009 at the Academy, with dozens of different butterflies from around the world encased in over 1,200-square-feet of exquisite gardens and interactive freedom.
 Witness the different stages in a butterfly’s life cycle, or let your imaginations take flight as you experience the beauty and charm of these delicate creatures.

 For ticket information, operating hours and special offers, click the button below.

 Tickets for the Academy of Natural Sciences of Drexel University can be purchased in person at the Independence Visitor Center or online in advance of your trip using the button below.

 Museums & Attractions

 Philadelphia, PA 19130